azalexzhang/minesweeper/README.md

 wasn't very good), and figured that it would be fairly easy to implement in Java.

 **User Stories**
 - As a user, I want to be able to choose a difficulty level.
-(For the purposes of simplicity, this may be implemented in a future phase of the project.)
 - As a user, I want to be able to select a square and clear it.
 - As a user, I want to be able to "flag" a square I believe holds a mine.

-*The following two user stories were already implemented in Phase 1, but I am working on improving the mechanics for Phase 2.*
 - As a user, I want to be able to save my score to a leaderboard.
 - As a user, I want to be able to view the leaderboard.
+- As a user, I want to be able to erase all data from the leaderboard.